Rowan exercises option to build fourth ultra-deepwater drillship

-Sept 10 (Reuters) - U.S. contract driller Rowan Cos Plc said it has exercised its option to build a fourth ultra-deepwater drillship with Hyundai Heavy Industries Co Ltd at a cost of about $620 million.
+(Reuters) - U.S. contract driller Rowan Cos Plc (RDC.N) said it has exercised its option to build a fourth ultra-deepwater drillship with Hyundai Heavy Industries Co Ltd (009540.KS) at a cost of about $620 million.

 The cost includes commissioning, project management and spares, but excludes capitalized interest, the company said in a statement adding that the expected delivery in March 2015.